antonio-petrov/revenuecat-implementation/README.md

 This is a task for a react native job opportunity.
+It's a basic implementation of revenue cat.
+Feel free to use the code for anything according to the license.

 ## The task:
 Describe in details the process of releasing app in google store and app store.